fredericia/subsites.svendborg.dk/public_html/profiles/os2sub/themes/fk_subsitetheme/README.md

-svendborg_theme
+fk_theme
 ===============

-Sub theme to Svendborg.dk from Bootstrap.
+Sub theme to fredericia.dk from Bootstrap.

 This subtheme uses the other subtheme os2web_bootstrap_theme as parent which is a Bootstrap child theme.